-Hire a pre-teen as a mother’s helper during school breaks or after school, which is likely when you need the most help.
+Hire a pre-teen as a mother’s helper (who may now be learning via cyberschool).
 With NYC transit options aplenty, she won’t need a parent to drop her off.
 She will love the early babysitting experience, your kids will love the helper’s youth and energy, and your wallet will thank you for finding a $5-$10/hour option.
-In a few years, you will have effectively trained a fully-fledged babysitter who can handle a multi-kid bedtime routine or adventure to Central Park.

-Take turns with family friends picking up or watching each other’s kids after school so you have time to run errands or work out.
-With walking and NYC transit as school commute options, you won’t be limited by the number of seats—or car seats—in a friend’s car.
+Take turns with family friends picking up or watching each other’s kids, depending on your schedules.
 When swapping childcare hours with friends, money doesn’t change hands.

 Ready to hire a sitter but need more recommendations?
 Spread the word to your social circle.
 If someone isn’t available, their friends may be.
 Ask:

 - Your child’s teacher